jpherbst/qot-stack/readme.md

 # Build instructions #

-Now that we have a working kernel
+Now that we have successfully built and net-booted the kernel, we can start

 ## Install system dependencies, checkout code and initialize submodules ##